joshbrew/graphscript/docs/Service.md

     ...RemoteConnectionInfo
 }
 ```
 These services provide defaults for mostly zero config wiring up for programs, just specify ports, routes, ids, etc. as you need increasing control over your program.

-The subscribe and unsubscribe functions act like
+The subscribe and unsubscribe functions act the same as they do locally and configure the endpoints with a state subscription on arbitrary routes for you to do what you want with on the listening port.

 # Included Services